 Tags: hack, Windows Vista

-- desktop icons change everyday
+- screen rotate changes desktop icons position

-- windows desktop icons screen resolution change arrange
+- restore icons when screen resolution changes

 - How to Change and Use Timezone (Tzutil) in Windows 7